Firestorm0986/frontend-proj/NIO.md

     };

     // URL for Create API
-    // Fetch API call to the database to create a new user fetch(create_fetch, requestOptions)
+    // Fetch API call to the database to create a new fact fetch(create_fetch, requestOptions)
       .then(response => {
         // trap error response from Web API